hommyrosado/UMGC_Capstone/README.md

 - JSON

 TODO:
+- 🚨 **URGENT** Addent a UserGuide template with screen captures in a mark down format.
+Can be updated from another User Guide or be used as main User Guide.
+Mark Downn is lightweight and can be "packaged" with app as User Guide.
+[Theoretically]
 Added the following [feature/errorLogging] branch:
+- Added the following features:
+  - Only registered users can download.
+User can conduct search, but instead of download button, it will read 'Login in to Download'.
+If they click it, the Login modal window will show.
+  - Only registered users can see playlist
+  - Disclaimer WILL show often just for testing purposes.
+  - Worked on @media rules to ensure site works on iPhone XE size

 - 🚨 **URGENT** Implimented the yt-dlp Python API.
 Had to rewrite application foundation code.
 All efforts did not allow video downloading.
 - 🚨 **URGENT** Ensure that the .secrets folder is created with .env internal file with the API key.
 - ✅ History folder to document history of downloaded videos.
 This JSON file is read, and if the video in the search results has already been downloaded, then a check mark indicator (or any we deam appropriate) shows in the results.
 This will help for the creation of a Playlist